MrDabrudda/TBYPFWX/README.md

 3) Run the Win10,bat to disable features and services specified in the DISA STIGs

 4) Optional - Import the ALLAppsPrivacy.reg registry files to disable Windows 10 privacy invasive features.
+If you only want to disable certain features then download the applicable .reg file.

 5) Reboot